GYANTINC/gyant-ios-sdk/README.md

     }
     ```

     This method is called for every new diagnosis from the server.
-The _diagnosis_ parameter will contain the all the diagnosis information.
+The _diagnosis_ parameter will contain the diagnosis information.

     ```swift
     func gyantDidReceiveDiagnosis(_ diagnosis: [AnyHashable : Any]) {